DrMattChristian/auto-kexec/README.md

 * Only actively used and tested on OL and RHEL Linux RPM-based distributions so far.

 Other Linux distributions will require changes.
-[Pull Requests](/pulls/) are welcome and encouraged.
+Pull requests are welcome and encouraged.